The Broadway inspired film musical on everybody’s lips is gonna be Chicago…

 This lawyer’s charming facade covering up his character’s true self of a slimy and manipulative advocate.
 Gere now had my attention, noting a few more moments from this character that I’d missed before.
 His acting, singing and dancing complementing his role to perfection.

 This made him as irreplaceable as those leading actress co-stars.
 Especially after reading his role could have been John Travolta’s, which now seemed so wrong a choice.
-Gere’s energetic scenes as Flynn in the court room and with the Press showed his character at his most cunning and crafty.
+Gere’s energetic scenes as Flynn in the courtroom and with the Press showed his character at his most cunning and crafty.

 Catherine Zeta Jones was flawless.
 IMDb reports she was bagged for the role after the film’s producer, Martin Richards spotted her talents as she sang Christmas carols with her family.
 Bearing in mind her family consists of her husband, Michael Douglas and her father-in-law Kirk Douglas, this no-mean feat.

 Like Zeta Jones, Zellweger a natural choice for her character.
-This compared to those many other famous names in the shortlist including Charlize Theron.
+This compared to those many other famous names on the shortlist including Charlize Theron.
 Zellweger easily convinces as the innocent chorus girl who shot in self-defence, with her initially gaining your sympathy.
 Later she turned into a more manipulative Roxie after learns just how to get the press at her beck and call through her scrupulous lawyer.
 Even teaching him a thing or two.

 It’s easily my favourite role from this actress with her showing just how fabulous she is in a sing and dance number.
 This role leading to her musical inspired scene with Ewan McGregor (who had starred in Moulin Rouge (2001)) in Down with Love (2003).
 I love Zellweger in both these films, her Bridget Jones films not so much.

-This film’s catchy musical numbers and their mesmorising use in the film were wonderfully executed.
+This film’s catchy musical numbers and their mesmerising use in the film were wonderfully executed.
 These songs never seeming out of context to the plot, more natural and complementing their place in the storyline perfectly.
 The choreography and dance used with these songs always seemed well thought out.

-Examples of these include with Roxie as the dummy to Flynn’s ventriloquist as she faces the press, with her now fabricated life designed for stardom.
+Examples of these include Roxie as the dummy to Flynn’s ventriloquist as she faces the press, with her now fabricated life designed for stardom.
 This scene showing Flynn seen literally and figuratively pulling The Press’ strings as puppets under his command with his new “star”, Roxie.

 Zeta Jones showed her strengths as a singer and dancer in all her appearances but in I can’t Do It Alone she is exemplary.
 Here she demonstrates how Velma and Roxie could be that perfect double act.
 There are so many wonderfully imagined scenes…

-Roxie dreams of leading lady role in her song Roxie, reminiscent of a Marilyn Monroe performance.
+Roxie dreams of a leading lady role in her song Roxie, reminiscent of a Marilyn Monroe performance.
 John C Reilly shows himself as a clown who fell for Roxie’s lies in Mr Cellophane.
 I could go on forever about these credible, fantastic performances.

-Flashforward to the present, Catherine Zeta Jones, I’m delighted to say that after gaining a Best Supporting actress for this film.
+Flash forward to the present, Catherine Zeta Jones, I’m delighted to say that after gaining a Best Supporting Actress for this film.
 This actress gained a recent Tony Award and a Commander of the Order of the British Empire (CBE).
 She’s also still with her silver fox husband, Michael Douglas (and so the envy of my teenage self).